nicozez/Music/README.md

 # Music220A : Coding with Javascript, CSS, and ChucK

+Music files have a local conda env